Dou Chong: Service under Fu Jian

-The following month, Fu Jian led a campaign north against Yao Chang, who had broke away and formed his state of Later Qin.
+The following month, Fu Jian led a campaign north against Yao Chang, who had broken away and formed his state of Later Qin.
 With Dou Chong serving as General of the Left, Fu Jian camped at Fort Zhaoshi (趙氏塢; in present-day Tongchuan, Shaanxi) and defeated Yao Chang numerous times.
 Dou and his contemporaries also built a weir to cut off Yao Chang's water supply.
 Yao Chang's men were dying of thirst, so in desperation, he sent his brother, Yao Yinmai (姚尹買), to destroy the weir.
 However, Dou Chong attacked and beheaded Yinmai, inflicting Later Qin with 13,000 casualties.
 Yao Chang's army was on the brink of collapse but was saved when a storm occurred to replenish their water.

 In early 385, the former emperor of Former Yan and also Murong Hong's brother, Murong Wei, apologized to Fu Jian for the actions of his brothers.
 In reality, this was a ruse to let his guard down and assassinate him.
 One of the conspirators involved was Tu Xian (突賢), who had a sister that happened to be Dou Chong's concubine.
 The two did not get along with each other, and with knowledge of the plot, Tu Xian's sister revealed to Dou Chong of Murong Wei's intentions.
 Dou Chong immediately notified Fu Jian about it, and when it was revealed that Murong Wei had already got the Xianbei citizens in Chang'an involved in the scheme, Fu Jian executed Murong Wei and massacred the Xianbei in the city.

 In 385, Murong Chong sent his general Gao Gai (高蓋) to attack Chang'an.
 Gao Gai attacked during the night to catch the defenders by surprise, but Dou Chong and others routed him, killing around 800 of Murong Chong's soldiers.
 There was lack of ration and widespread hunger in Chang'an at the time, so Dou Chong and the generals ordered for the bodies of dead enemies to be carved up and used as food.